BenBreaksThings/MinimalistMagic/README.md

 ## Design Choices
 Wanted to make the proxies feel like one large set all created at the same time.
 To that end, style choices consist of:

-Borders:
+- Borders:
   - 7th Edition card style where able
-Art:
+- Art:
   - Select recognizable, ideally classic art of a given card from Scryfall
-- Run chose art through ChatGPT with a repeatable prompt to generate a black on white image with an artistic theme of comic inking
+  - Run chosen art through ChatGPT with a repeatable prompt to generate a black on white image with an artistic theme of comic inking
-Set Symbols:
+- Set Symbols:
   - Never included, this is not a WotC product, it is not meant to map to a given printing/release/set, there is no need to replicate that mechanism
-Collector Data:
+- Collector Data:
   - This includes set id (e.g., "FDN" for Foundations), set number (e.g., 001/500), and artist name
   - While meant to resemble one large cohesive set, it was not "designed" at the outset to be a certain collection of cards, and the volume of cards made may ebb and flow over time
   - The set id shorthand would correlate to a set symbol, neither of which lend any value to the minimalist ideals of the project
   - Artist omission more clearly discussed in folllowing section